By David Tomas, on 30 September 2021

 - Average income per account.
-Same idea as the last, but in this case measured by account, as opposed to by individual user.
+Same idea as the last, but in this case measured by account, as opposed to by individual users.

 - Average income per paying user.
 This tends to be significantly higher than the previous two, as it only takes premium users into account.

 - A user’s average lifetime.
-Closely related to the LTV, this metric tells us how long users remain active for.
-The longer we can make it, higher the Lifetime Value will be and higher the chances of monetizing our app.
+Closely related to the LTV, this metric tells us how long users remain active.
+The longer you can make it, the higher the Lifetime Value will be and the higher the chances of monetizing your app.

 5. Advertising Metrics

 ASO, or App Store Optimization, is the process of optimizing an application to appear in the top search results on the app stores, and therefore get more downloads.
-Over 63% of users downloading smartphone apps do so through the Google, Android or iOS App Stores.
+Over 63% of users downloading smartphone apps do so through the Google, Android, or iOS App Stores.
 It is essential to choose keywords that work.
-You also need to be careful about the categoriesyou introduce your app in, since this choice can make the difference between success and a failure.
+You also need to be careful about the categories you introduce your app in since this choice can make the difference between success and failure.